Le-Vincent56/Shepherd/README.md

 ## Make it Your Own

-- _Added a third agent: Food, which will be used to attract sheep_
+- _Added obstacles such as Markers and Food that will be used to attract Dogs and Sheep respectively._
 - _Create multiple levels so that there is a "completion" to the game_

 ## Known Issues